StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 02/08/2020 - Cstadther - OggDude Character Import.
+You can now import characters from an OggDude export.
+The button is located on the Actor tab on the right.
 - 01/08/2020 - Cstadther - Bug Fix #283 - Updated code to add custom skills to list, and sort them properly by abbreviation.
 - 01/08/2020 - Cstadther - Added oggdude dataset import for vehicles.
 - 30/07/2020 - Cstadther - Fix for issue where Remove Setback was incorrectly trying to be added to the dice pool.